semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### Types of Semgrep Pro Engine analysis

 <dl>
-    <dt>Cross-file</dt>
+    <dt>Cross-file (interfile) analysis</dt>
-    <dd>The cross-file analysis (interfile analysis) looks across multiple files to help security engineers find more of their organization's security issues.
+    <dd>Cross-file analysis looks across multiple files to help security engineers find more of their organization's security issues.
 Semgrep Pro Engine reduces noise and detects new OWASP Top 10 vulnerabilities that Semgrep OSS Engine can't find.
 By default, cross-file analysis runs on PRs and nightly scans.
 These scans may take longer to complete and can use more memory than Semgrep OSS Engine scans.
 See the available languages for cross-file (interfile) analysis in <a href="/docs/supported-languages/#semgrep-pro-engine">Semgrep Pro Engine supported languages</a>.</dd>
     <dt>Cross-function</dt>
     <dd>The cross-function analysis (interprocedural analysis) finds new vulnerabilities that cross-function within a single file, and are available for all languages as listed on <a href="/docs/supported-languages/">Supported languages</a> page</dd>
 </dl>